SnobbyDragon/leanhanoi/README.md

 Make a game with d disks with `example : game' d`
 To move a disk from tower a to tower b, do `md a b` When you're done, check with `finish_game`

+*A super thank you to Ed Ayers for interactive widget magic!!*